TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-connectors-cannot-find-a-connector-for-my-data-source.md

 <properties
-    pageTitle="Cannot find a connector for my data source" description="Cannot find a connector for my data source" service=""
+    pageTitle="Cannot find a connector for your data source" description="Cannot find a connector for your data source" service=""
     resource=""
     authors="AmirKe"